TomCarton/Various/README.md

-# simpleSort
+# Various

-A simple sort algorithm I was doing a lot on my old Atari ST in my childhood
+* **simple sort**: including a simple algorithm I was doing a lot on my old Atari ST in my childhood